 How does hot chocolate affect mood?

 It’s not just that sense of nostalgia that lifts your mood after a warm cup of hot cocoa.
-The reason for that feel-good effect is that cocoa powder contains compounds known to increase the release of endorphins in the body, which in turn improves mood.
-That’s right — indulging in a mug of hot chocolate has the power to reduce stress levels and improve your well-being, making it an amazing option for a mid-day or late-night pick-me-up.Â
+The reason for that feel-good effect is that cocoa powder contains compounds that, research shows, may support the release of endorphins in the body.
+That’s right — indulging in a mug of hot chocolate is an amazing option for a mid-day or late-night pick-me-up!Â

-Some hot cocoa products are even specially crafted to put you in a calm, relaxed mood through the use of added ingredients designed to promote better health.
-Mindful Nutrition's Mindful Evening Cocoa Mix, for example, improves relaxation while reducing stress — two key factors in a good night's sleep.Â
+Some hot cocoa products are even specially crafted to put you in a calm, relaxed mood through the use of added ingredients designed to promote mindfulness.
+Mindful Nutrition's Mindful Evening Cocoa Mix, for example, helps with relaxation and calmness — two key factors in a bedtime routine.

-Whether you're in it for the nostalgia or the good-for-you effects of hot cocoa, sticking to hot chocolate recipes with clean, vegan ingredients can have a positive effect on your overall health.Â
+Whether you're in it for the nostalgia or the good-for-you effects of hot cocoa, sticking to hot chocolate recipes with clean, vegan, non-GMO ingredients may have a positive effect on your wellness routine.Â

 Best flavor add-ons for vegan hot cocoa mix